HOMEFIRST - Technical Analysis with Chart Patterns & Indicators

 Conclusion

-Would you like me to extend this into a peer benchmarking overlay (e.g., LIC Housing Finance, Can Fin Homes, PNB Housing) so you can evaluate sector rotation opportunities alongside HOMEFIRST?
+Would you like me to extend this into a peer benchmarking overlay with LIC Housing Finance, Can Fin Homes, and PNB Housing to highlight HOMEFIRST’s relative strength in the housing finance sector?